COGITAO: A Visual Reasoning Framework To Study Compositionality & Generalization: Training Procedure

-The two ViT models use exactly the same hyperparameters.
-The learning rate and weight decay are of 1e-3.
+The two transformer models use exactly the same hyperparameters.
+The learning rate and weight decay are 1e-3.
 Before the initial learning rate is set to change with the Cosine Annealing schedule, a linear warm-up phase takes place for 200 steps.

-A key difference between the Vanilla-ViT and the Grid-ViT is that the latter uses Visual Tokens while the former does not.
+A key difference between the Vanilla-TF and the Grid-TF is that the latter uses Visual Tokens while the former does not.

-The input sequence to the ViT results from the one-hot encoding of the input grid for which embedding patches are created using a 2D convolution with patch size of 1 and stride of 1.
+The input sequence to the transformer results from the one-hot encoding of the input grid for which embedding patches are created using a 2D convolution with patch size of 1 and stride of 1.

-For the Compositionality experiments, the task embedding is appended (along the spatial dimension) to the input sequence \textit{before} being encoded by the ViT.
+For the Compositionality experiments, the task embedding is appended (along the spatial dimension) to the input sequence \textit{before} being encoded by the Transformer encoder.
 This provides the full task context at the start of the processing of the input by the model, thus increasing the information about the task to perform propagated through the model.